 - 22. In conjunction with his Assistants, the Chief Photo Finish Judge shall determine the placing of the athletes and, as a consequence, their official times.
-He shall ensure that these results are correctly entered in or transferred to the competition results system and conveyed to the Competition Secretary. - 23.
+He shall ensure that these results are correctly entered in or transferred to the competition results system and conveyed to the Competition Secretary.
+He shall also make any necessary determination and disqualification under Rule 19.4 - 23.
 Times from Photo Finish System shall be regarded as official unless for any reason the appropriate official decides that they obviously must be inaccurate.
 If such is the case, the times of the back-up Timekeepers, if possible adjusted based on information on time intervals obtained from the Photo Finish image, shall be official.
 At the discretion of the TD, such back-up Timekeepers may be appointed where any possibility exists of failure of the timing system. - 24.
 Times shall be read and recorded from the Photo Finish image as follow: - a) For all track races, the time shall be read, converted and recorded to 0.01 second.
-Unless the read time is an exact 0.01 second, it shall be converted and recorded to the next longer 0.01 second; - b) For all races held partly or entirely outside the stadium, the time shall be read, converted to 0.01 second and recorded to the next longer whole second, e.g., for the Marathon, 2:39:44.32 shall be recorded as 2:39:45.
+Unless the read time is an exact 0.01 second, it shall be converted and recorded to the next longer 0.01 second;

+b) For all races held partly or entirely outside the stadium, the time shall be read, converted to 0.01 second and recorded to the next longer whole second, e.g., for the Marathon, 2:39:44.32 shall be recorded as 2:39:45.